chargebee/chargebee-themes/README.md

 		|-- images
 			|-- *.jpg,*.jpeg,*.gif,*.png,*.ico
 </pre>
-All the files specified above are mandatory to be present in the theme zip before upload.
+All the files specified above (except "thank_you.html") are mandatory to be present in the theme zip before upload.

 ## Overview
 * Templates:
     * For each hosted page - Checkout page, update card page there must be a template in the Templates folder.
 For example, for the Checkout page, there must be a template in the Templates folder with the name checkout.html.
     * The required files in the template folder are:
-        * checkout.html - The page inside which the Checkout page for both plan specific hosted pages & api based checkout pages are rendered.
+        * checkout.html - The page inside which the Checkout page for both plan specific hosted pages & API based checkout pages are rendered.
+		* thank_you.html - Page users will be forwarded to on completion of a successful checkout.
 		* update_card.html - The page inside which the Update card page is rendered.
 		* iframe.html - The page inside which the both the checkout & update card page is rendered when requesting the hosted pages for embedding inside iframe within your app.
 		* login.html - The page which is used to render the customer portal login page along with options to request reset password and signup link.
 		* portal.html - The customer portal page which is used to render the account details, billing address, card details, invoices, subscription details and shipping address for a customer.
 		* edit.html - The customer portal page which is used to render the edit page for account details, billing address, card details and shipping address.
-This page is also used to render the cancel subscription page.
+This page is also used to render the page for making subscription changes as well as canceling the subscription.
 		* error.html - The page which is rendered with the error message in case of errors while accessing the checkout page, update card page and customer portal pages.

 * Assets: